RoboJackets/software-training-old/assignments/week_1/exercise_1_2/exercise_1_2.md

 # Exercise 1.2
 Welcome to your second exercise of RoboJackets software training!
-This exercise will be testing your knowledge of basic C++ syntax and vector manipulation.
+This exercise will be testing your knowledge of basic C++ syntax and array manipulation.
 For this exercise we expect you to have watched or know the content of the Codecademy C++ course up through vectors, as well as our own video about types.

 # Exercise Objective
 In this exercise, you will be reversing an array and checking if a string is a palindrome.
 The purpose of this exercise is to get you familar with working with arrays.
 This exercise should help solidify your knowledge of loops, variables, conditionals, and arrays.